-The Ocean Conservancy has a list of the 10 most common types of beach rubbish.
-Coming in at number five are caps and lids, including coffee cup lids.
-Number six is plastic cutlery.
-Just behind that at number seven are plastic straws.
-All of these items are ubiquitous on beaches around the world.
-And they’re also completely unnecessary.
+The Ocean Conservancy collates a list of the 10 most common types of beach rubbish.
+Plastic straws, plastic or foam takeaway containers and plastic lids (including coffee lids) all make the list.
+All of these items are ubiquitous on beaches around the world and they’re also completely unnecessary.
 But the great thing is that with a little foresight and planning, this dilemma can also be easily solved.
-Reusable options of all of these items exist, and are affordable enough to buy a couple of and leave in your car, desk drawer, purse and/or beach bag.
+Reusable options for all these items exist, and are affordable enough to buy and leave in your car, desk drawer, purse and/or beach bag.
 See the resources section below for some ideas about where you can pick up some supplies.

-So for the month of January, pledge to eliminate disposable plastic takeaway items.
-Choose the level below that works for you, and don’t forget to upload a picture of yourself going plastic cutlery, straw, and container-free!
-Include the hashtag #OSOFSustainableMe and we will feature you on the Plastic Free New Zealand page!
+So for the month of January, eliminate disposable takeaway items.
+Choose the level below that works for you, and don’t forget to upload a picture of yourself going single-use cutlery, straw, and container-free!
+Include the hashtag #OSOFSustainableMe and #OurSeasOurFuture, and we will feature you on our Instagram feed and Facebook Page/s.

 Let’s get on with it!
 Here’s what to do:

-Beginner: Stop using plastic straws and cutlery for one month.
+Beginner: Stop using single-use straws and cutlery for one month.
 Don’t just omit eating out this month.
 Instead, seek out an alternative that works for you and practice it.

-Step it up: Same as beginner, but add in coffee cup lids and plastic/polystyrene takeaway containers.
-Some takeaway restaurants will allow you to bring in a reusable container for your food, and be sure to bring along a box or jar for leftovers when you go out to eat.
+Intermediate: Same as beginner, but add in coffee cup lids and takeaway containers.
+Some takeaway restaurants will allow you to bring in a reusable container for your food, and be sure to bring along a box or container for leftovers when you go out to eat.

-Want more?
-Become an advocate for ditching plastic and talk to your favourite cafes and restaurants about plastic alternatives.
-For inspiration, check out the café at Otago Polytechnic, which has recently eliminated takeaway coffee cups altogether and have come up with some creative solutions.
+Advanced: Become an advocate for ditching plastic and talk to your favourite cafes and restaurants about plastic alternatives and offering BYO containers.

 How does it help?

-Where to begin?
-Plastic forks, coffee lids and straws are common beach garbage that is just plain ugly.
+Plastic forks, coffee lids and straws are common beach garbage destroying our beautiful beaches.
 Ocean plastics are often mistaken for food and ingested by wildlife.
-Recent research even shows that the smell of plastics are of interest to marine life, compounding the problem even further.
-As plastics spend time in the ocean, they break down into microplastics – tiny bits of plastic that pervade every body of water on the planet, and probably each of us as well.
-And did I mention plastic takes a ridiculously long time to break down?
-And is difficult to recycle?
-Bottom line is the less plastic we use, the less plastic ends up in the ocean.
+Research has even found that the smell of plastics are of interest to marine life, compounding the problem even further.
+As plastics spend time in the ocean, they break down into microplastics – tiny pieces of plastic that pervade every body of water on the planet, and consumed by humans as well.
+Plastic also takes a ridiculously long time to break down and is difficult to recycle.
+The less plastic we use, the less plastic ends up in the ocean.
 Every little bit helps!